everdark/kedro-on-aws/docs/integration_with_sagemaker.md

 ## Runtime Image

-The image used for the model package is a pre-built SageMaker image for `scikit-learn`.
+The image used for the model package is a pre-built SageMaker image for `scikit-learn`, which is publicly available.
 To pull that image:

 ```shell